 Want to experience a city with an amazing history and culture?
 Then Florence can be a very good city for you!

-The city flourished during the Renaissance period and still has many art and architecture from that time.
+The city flourished during the Renaissance period and still has much art and architecture from that time.

 You can visit the Uffizi Gallery, one of the most important art museums of Italy and even the world, or go to the Galleria dell'Accademia to see some great sculptures, such as David by Michelangelo.